radiant-systems-lab/E2EML-Project/projects/README.md

 For ease of development, all the projects have docker files that you can use to build and run a fully functioning container.
-Each directory has a ReadMe which explains in further detail how each project should be tackled.
+Each directory has a readme which explains in further detail how each project should be tackled.

 For a kick start, we have provided you with some sample models for each project.
 The dockerfiles already have the necessary dependencies to run each of the sample models.
-It is hihgly encouraged to add more models to further develop the pipeline, but one should keep in mind to take care to add any necessary dependenices to the dockerfile.
+It is highly encouraged to add more models to further develop the pipeline, but one should keep in mind to take care to add any necessary dependenices to the dockerfile.